loftytopping/PyBox/README.md

      {131.} 	 C96OH + OH = NORPINAL + HO2 : 	7.67D-12 	;
      {132.} 	 C96OH = C96O + HO2 : 	J(22) 	;

 Where the equation number is defined first, then the reactants/products along with a defined rate coefficient.
-This equation file is first parsed by functions in 'Parse_eqn_file.py', providing information that can be used to set up and solve the relevant ordinary differential equations (ODEs) to simulate the entire chemical mechanism.
+This equation file is parsed by functions in 'Parse_eqn_file.py', providing information that can be used to set up and solve the relevant ordinary differential equations (ODEs) to simulate the evolution of the chemical mechanism.
 Each component in this chemical mechanism also has an associated record of chemical structure in the form of a [SMILES string](http://www.daylight.com/dayhtml/doc/theory/theory.smiles.html).
 This information is carried in a .xml file, provided by the MCM, and stored in the root directory of PyBox.
 Why is this important?
 Well, this information is taken by the [UManSysProp](http://umansysprop.seaes.manchester.ac.uk) informatics suite and allows us to predict properties of each compound that helps us predict whether they are likely to remain in the gas phase or condense to an existing particulate phase through gas-to-particle partitioning.
 Before we take a look at the directory structure provided in this repository, lets deal with the dependencies.

 ## Dependencies<a name="Dependencies"></a>